 The penalties for tax crime vary widely, depending on the specific type of tax crime committed and the amount in question.
 Violating the Florida tax evasion statutes can be a misdemeanor or a felony offense, depending on the amount in question.
 If convicted, you are responsible for paying back 100% of your tax bill, along with the following:

 - Less than $300: Misdemeanor for 1st and 2nd offenses, 3rd degree felony for 3rd offense;

 - Between $300 and $20,000: 3rd degree felony;

 - Between $20,000 and $100,000: 2nd degree felony; and

 - More than $100,000: 1st degree felony.

-Misdemeanor crimes carry up to a one-year jail sentence, and felony convictions can be five, fifteen, or even thirty year prison sentences.
-Each count also carries its own civil fine in addition to the tax bill that you are already required to pay.
+Misdemeanor crimes carry up to a one-year jail sentence, and felony convictions can carry five-, fifteen-, or even thirty-year prison sentences.
+Each count also carries its own civil fine, in addition to the tax bill that you are already required to pay.

 On the federal level, the punishments for tax crimes can be even more severe.
 Civil and criminal penalties apply to federal tax crimes.
 Criminally, the IRS can impose prison sentences and fines for each charge in a tax crime.
 Additionally, the federal government can sue you in civil court for additional money damages.
 For example, failure to file a tax return results in a 5% penalty per month until it is paid.
 For accuracy-related charges, a 20% penalty applies.
 For the charge of tax fraud, a 75% penalty applies.